djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 > Yes exactly.
 We find other ways to understand and use what is already invented, and invent ways to fix what it breaks, always building on and from what exists, not replacing it.
 Technology, not science.

 ## Method

+- who participated
+- type of study
+- data used
+- how it was analysed

 The aim here is to explore the experience, the context, of a particular situation and in particular explore the relational views of ???